teekennedy/missingtoken/README.md

 - Run `bundle config .bundle/gems` to configure bundle to install gems locally for each repository.
   This is similar to virtualenv from python, although less explicit.
 - Run `bundle install` to install all dependencies for generating this site.
-- Install ImageMagick to generate the site's favicons through [jekyll-favicon].
-The [./favicon.svg] in this repo was generated specifically for ImageMagick's SVG processor.
-If you use any other software to view or generate the favicon it will look incorrect.
-    - Make sure you __don't__ have Inkscape installed.
-It will be used instead of ImageMagick's built-in svg processor and will slow down jekyll build to ~10 seconds per page!

 ### Serving locally